kennie747/cd0354-monolith-to-microservices-project/README.md

 Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.

+Moses: also run `source set_env.sh` to set the values of your environment variable using the set_env.sh script.

 ### 1. Database
 Create a PostgreSQL database either locally or on AWS RDS.
 The database is used to store the application's metadata.